Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/parsing-pdfs-in-rust.md

 Caused by:
     0: Unable to parse the members on page 1
-    1: Found a row containg "Michael"
+    1: Found a row containing "Michael"
 ```

 ...
 Instead of something useless like *"Unable to parse the file"*.